- Dani Carvajal ruled out of game against Sevilla

 - Bayern Munich have ended up on the losing side in their last five games against Real Madrid in the UCL with these games coming in the knock out stages of the competition.
 Precisely two-quarter final clashes and three semi-final clashes.

-- Zinedine Zidane has lost just one of his six Champions League ties against Bayern Munich as both player and manager.
+- Zinedine Zidane has lost just one of his six Champions League ties against Bayern Munich as player and manager.
 The only defeat coming in April 2002.

 VERDICT: A tough one.
 Sitting on the fence for this one.